jotavare/42-resources/README.md

 </p>

 #### CRACK THE CODE
-> _Challenges about cyber security and hacking in general._
+> _Challenges and learning plataforms about cyber security and hacking._

 |   |   |   |
 | - | - | - |